vkoves/vkoves.github.io/_projects/apollo.md

   - HTML5
 ---

 Apollo started as an experiment using the Spotify API, and can visualize some of the data that Spotify computes on tracks, such as danceability, acousticness, and more.

-If you want to see how it works in action, <a href='http://viktorkoves.com/apollo'>try it out</a>.
+If you want to see how it works in action, <a href='http://viktorkoves.com/apollo'>try out Apollo</a>!